-- To increase the total uranium resources defined at the Paul Bay and Ken Pen Deposits by growing the size of both deposits by extending the deposits in the down-dip direction and by increasing the size of the high grade zone at the Paul Bay Deposit.
-Having tested and confirmed the existence of the high grade zone, as well as identifying the potential for a second high grade zone at Paul Bay, we have now turned our attention to testing the down dip extension of the Ken Pen Deposit. - 2.
+- 1. To increase the total uranium resources defined at the Paul Bay and Ken Pen Deposits by growing the size of both deposits by extending the deposits in the down-dip direction and by increasing the size of the high grade zone at the Paul Bay Deposit. - 2.
 To commence a NI 43-101 uranium resource estimate report for the Paul Bay and Ken Pen Deposits to be completed in 2017. - 3.
 To determine the prospectivity of and develop an exploration plan to test the remaining 1.5 km long mineralized trend that extends northeast of and includes the Paul Bay and Ken Pen Deposits for the presence of new uranium zones for future exploration programs.